tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This document defines several Reserved values for ECH configuration extensions.
 These can be used by clients and servers to "grease" the contents of the ECH configuration, as inspired by {{?RFC8701}}.
-Implementations SHOULD select reserved values at random when including them in ECH configurations.
+This helps ensure clients process ECH extensions correctly.
+When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order bit clear.
+Correctly-implemented client will ignore those extensions.

-Note that the reserved values with the high-order bit set to 1 are mandatory, as defined in {{config-extensions}}.
+The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
+Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
+These extraneous ECH configurations SHOULD have invalid keys, and public names which the server does not respond to.
+Correctly-implemented clients will ignore these configurations.

 The initial contents for this registry consists of multiple reserved values, with the following attributes, which are repeated for each registration: